MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-luis.md

 - `--authoringKey`: The same value as the subscriptionKey used in all previous commands discussed in this article.
 - `--region`: This defines the region to publish your LUIS applications. defaults to _westus_ if omitted.

-For information on the additional options, see [bf luis:build][bf-luisbuild] in the BF CLI readme.
+For information on the additional options, see [bf luis:build][bf-luisbuild] in the BF CLI `README`.

 Alternatively, you can include these required, as well as any of the other parameters in a configuration file and refer to them using the `--luConfig` option.